tobek/laminae/notes.md

     + she was outcast, also connected, or
     + child of nomads, or
     + yes, she has a community - why did she leave?
-- if she has some objective, and if impossible/failed, then maybe on echo plateau something like "it was here that this visitor formally gave up on the cause that began her journey" or something
 - personality traits
     + humble, funny/amused, listens, regal, simple, kind, accepted by everyone, absolutely no expectations from anything ever
 - her fate and fate of her work